chrystalchern/mdof/README.md

 <br>

-**The inverse eigenanalysis problem** is well-known to structural engineers -- from structural vibrations, the goal is to identify the system properties.
+**Conventional dynamic eigenanalysis** is well-known to structural engineers -- from system properties, the goal is to determine a system's dynamic response to a given input excitation.

 Conventional eigenanalysis:
 ```python
 output_motion = eigen(M,C,K, input_motion)
 ```

-**The `mdof` system id package** allows structural engineers to solve the inverse dynamic property problem from structural vibrations.
+**The `mdof` system id package** allows structural engineers to solve **inverse eigenanalysis** and related problems -- from structural vibrations, the goal is to identify the system properties.

 Inverse eigenanalysis:
 ```python